mbjoseph/cv/cv.md

 ## Awards, Grants, and Fellowships

+2019: NSF HDBE The Creeping Disaster along the Coast: Built Environment, Coastal Communities and Population Vulnerability to Sea Level Rise (senior personnel)

+2019: NSF HDR DSC: Earth Data Science Corps - Fulfilling Workforce Demand at the Intersection of Environmental Science and Data Science (senior personnel)

+2019: NSF CAREER: Fire impacts on forest carbon recovery in a warming world: training the next generation of Earth analysts by exploring a missing scale of observations (senior personnel)

+2018: DOI/USGS CU Boulder NC CASC: Driving innovation in co-producing science to help resource managers in the North Central region adapt to a changing world (senior personnel)

 2015: CIRTL (Center for the Integration of Teaching, Research, and Learning) Network associate, TIGER (Teaching Institute for Graduate Education Research) ROAR (Research on Academic Retention) in statistics, University of Colorado, Boulder

 2013: City of Boulder Open Space and Mountain Parks Research Grant